COMPENSATION COMMITTEE CHARTER

 - A majority of the members of the Committee shall constitute a quorum for the transaction of business.
 The vote of a majority of the members present at a meeting at the time of such vote if a quorum is then present or the unanimous written consent of all members thereof shall be the act of the Committee.
 Any Committee member may participate in a meeting by telephone or similar communications equipment that allows the members to effectively interact.

 - The Compensation Committee shall have complete access to management.
 The Compensation Committee may invite members of management or others to attend the Committee’s meetings and provide pertinent information as appropriate.

 - Minutes of each Compensation Committee meeting shall be prepared and sent to all Compensation Committee members.

 - The Compensation Committee shall evaluate and assess the effectiveness of the Committee and the adequacy of this Compensation Committee Charter on an annual basis and recommend any proposed changes to the Board of Directors.

 The Compensation Committee shall have the authority to retain and approve the fees and retention terms of external legal, accounting, compensation or other advisors as it deems appropriate in its sole discretion.
-The Compensation Committee shall have the sole authority to retain and terminate any advisor to be used to assist in the evaluation of executive compensation or the compensation of the CEO, including sole authority to approve the fees payable to such advisor.
+The Compensation Committee shall have the sole authority to retain and terminate any advisor to be used to assist in the evaluation of executive compensation, CEO compensation and director compensation, including sole authority to approve the fees payable to such advisor.
 In selecting or retaining any advisor, the Compensation Committee will take into account factors that may be required by applicable law and listing standards and such other factors it considers appropriate to allow it to evaluate whether such advisor is independent.
 The Company shall provide for appropriate funding, as determined by the Compensation Committee, for payment of reasonable compensation to any advisors employed by the Committee and for administrative expenses of the Committee.